-- Drag a box around the model to select all the features (or press Ctrl + A keys) - Drag and drop the attribute Strip Lay-up from the A Treeview onto the selected features. - On the Assign Composite dialog, ensure that Assign to Surfaces and that Local Element Axes are selected. - Click the OK button.
+- Drag a box around the model to select all the features (or press Ctrl + A keys) - Drag and drop the attribute Strip Lay-up from the Treeview onto the selected features. - On the Assign Composite dialog, ensure that Assign to surfaces is selected and an orientation of Local element axes are used. - Click the OK button.